groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/licensing-and-configuration/implement-groupdocs-annotation-java-user-roles/_index.md

 A: Yes.
 The `User` object accepts any identifier you use (e.g., database ID).
 Simply map your authenticated user to a `User` instance with the appropriate `Role`.

 **Q: Is it possible to **save annotated PDF** without re‑rendering the whole document?**
-A: The `annotator.save()` method writes only the annotation changes, making the save operation fast even for large files.
+A: Yes.
+The `annotator.save()` method writes only the annotation changes, making the save operation fast even for large files.

 **Q: How do I efficiently **batch process annotations** across many PDFs?**
 A: Loop through your file list, create a single `Annotator` per file, add all needed annotations, call `save()`, and then `dispose()`.
 Consider using a thread pool to parallelize the work.